spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

     "alg": "A256GCM"
 }
 ```
-For example we could chose to publish the date of birth only to our friends.
-So
+For example, we could chose to publish the date of birth only to our close
-we start a new file `john-doe-dob-unsigned.json` with a JSON object that only
+friends.
+So we start a new file `john-doe-dob-unsigned.json` with a JSON
-contains this additional information:
+object that only contains this additional information:
 ```json
 {
     "birthDayAndMonth" : "20-02",